nerfkidjcb/nerfkidjcb/README.md

 Nice to see you :)

 ## Check Out My Website
-I have a website [My Website](https://joebroughton.tech).
+I have a [website](https://joebroughton.tech).
 You'll find additional stuff about my projects and achievements there.

 ## Service Monitor
-My new open-source repo/toolkit called Service Monitor.
+My new open-source repo/toolkit called [Service Monitor](https://github.com/nerfkidjcb/ServiceMonitor).
 This tool enables me to monitor uptime and resources locally.
-[Service Monitor](https://github.com/nerfkidjcb/ServiceMonitor).

 ## Electric Trains
 I love Factorio, and I like trains, so I built a mod.
-[Electric Trains](https://github.com/nerfkidjcb/electric-trains)
+Check it out [here](https://github.com/nerfkidjcb/electric-trains).

 <!--
 - 🔭 I’m currently working on ...